SmashedFrenzy16/random-dice-simple/README.md

 # random-dice-simple
-A simple radom dice number generator made in Python.
+A simple random dice number generator that I made in Python.
+Run `python3 random-dice-simple.py` in a terminal if you have Python 3.